lamdav/RemoveFacebookAdverts/README.md

 This will run when you are on Facebook's homepage or ad preference view.
 If you are on the homepage, it will attempt to insert a quick link "Manage Ad Preference" under the post creation text field.
-This is primary for convenience as it not only saves a couple of clicks through Facebook's maze of a a settings page but also acts as a reminder to clean up this growing list of random advertisers you may have interacted with.
+This is primary for convenience as it not only saves a couple of clicks through Facebook's maze of a settings page but also acts as a reminder to clean up this growing list of random advertisers you may have interacted with.

 Once on the ad preference view, it will attempt to open the interacted panel and